All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Our Rating 4.5/5 4.2/5 4.0/5

-BPC-157: The Comprehensive Gut Healer
+BPC-157: The thorough Gut Healer

-BPC-157, derived from gastric juice proteins, has garnered significant attention for its remarkable healing properties throughout the gastrointestinal tract.
+BPC-157, derived from gastric juice proteins, has got significant attention for its remarkable healing properties throughout the gastrointestinal tract.
 This 15-amino acid peptide works primarily through promoting angiogenesis (blood vessel formation), accelerating tissue repair, and protecting against various forms of gastrointestinal damage.

 Clinical research demonstrates BPC-157's effectiveness in healing gastric ulcers, with studies showing up to 80% faster healing rates compared to control groups (Sikiric et al., Journal of Physiology and Pharmacology, 2020).
-The peptide appears to work by stabilizing gastric mucosa, promoting collagen synthesis, and enhancing the formation of granulation tissue essential for wound healing.
+The peptide appears to work by stabilizing gastric mucosa, promoting collagen synthesis, and enhancing the formation of granulation tissue important for wound healing.

 Key Strengths: